Afnan-Aldhahri/GO/Functions.md

 ##Multiple return values

-In GO functions and methods can return multiple values.
+In GO, functions and methods can return multiple values.

 Here's a simple-minded function to grab a number from a position in a byte slice, returning the number and the next position.